nathanleclaire/blog/content/post/dont-get-bitten-by-pointer-vs-non-pointer-method-receivers-in-golang.markdown

 If you need these characteristics on your method call, use a pointer receiver.

+Updated:

+There is a workaround, or even a style of programming, and that is [immutable objects](https://en.wikipedia.org/wiki/Immutable_object).
+Here we provide a `.WithA()` receiver that does not mutate the object, but returns a new instance with the updated value.

 ## Show me.

 Some code to demonstrate, and an [example on the Go playground](http://play.golang.org/p/O0O7Nk1SGF):